 Prop 8 was passed in 2008 and was controversial due to its difficult-to-understand terminology on the ballot, according to the Los Angeles Times.
 Since then, efforts have been made to repeal the ballot but have not passed.

 Tuesday’s outcome was anticipated.
 According to a poll conducted by the Public Policy Institute of California on Sept.
-9, 68% of voters supported the measure with, 31% opposed with the majority of the supporters being Democrats and Independents.
-In San Francisco 87% of residents said they planned to vote yes and 70% of Los Angeles residents.
+9, 68% of likely voters supported the measure, and 31% opposed it with the majority of the supporters being Democrats and Independents.
+In San Francisco, 87% of likely voters said they planned to vote yes, as did 70% of Los Angeles voters.

 The campaign had large donations from organizations such as the California Teachers Association, the California Nurses Association Political Action Committee, Equality California, and even some members like Los Angeles City Council member Kevin De Leon and Assembly Member Liz Ortega.California Gov. Gavin Newsom showed his support in a 20- second Instagram reel where he partnered with actor Jesse Tyler Ferguson encouraging voters to pass Prop 3.